mnemnion/QuikTest.jl/docs/src/index.md

 couple lines are missing, just press `[q]` and call `quiktest(9)`.
 Lines containing a call to `quiktest` are never counted, so there's no need to account for them.

+Sometimes it makes sense to set up a series of tests in a file, paste the setup into the REPL, and start making tests.
+I like to do this in the test suite, making a new testset and writing the preamble.
+It makes life easier to restart the REPL when doing thiis.

 `QuikTest` isn't a separate mode, in the REPL sense, but setting up good tests does call for a particular technique. `QuikTest` is unaware of `ans` in the normal Julian REPL mode, or `Out[n]` in the numbered prompt mode.
 If you use these in a test, you